maninak/ts-xor/README.md

 # ts-xor

-The tiny npm package `ts-xor` introduces the new mapped type `XOR` that helps you compose your own custom TypeScript types containing mutually exclusive keys for zero runtime overhead.
+The npm package `ts-xor` introduces the new mapped type `XOR` that helps you compose your own custom TypeScript types containing mutually exclusive object keys.

 ## Description